MatAtBread/ApiPublisher/README.md

 Changelog
 =========

+14Jul14 Implement ApiPublisher.prototype.sendReturn().
+Allow for "text/plain" responses which are not parsed into JSON but simply returned to the callee asynchronously as strings.

 04Jul14 Add server-side caching (see lazy cachinge below).
 Add "arguments" to the server proxyContext (UPDATED)

 27Jun14	Enable lazy caching (see below)